marius9189/video-truth-annotator/README.md

 For flight-time validation, a high frame rate matters: record at the highest rate your camera supports (e.g. 240 fps) so that the frame quantisation error of the takeoff/landing timestamps stays well below the tolerance you want to validate against.

+## Resuming Annotations & Metadata Check

+When you open a video that already has an `<video>_events.csv` next to it, the tool behaves as follows:

+1. **Metadata match** (video file, FPS, total frames) → the existing annotations are loaded and annotation continues where you left off (`Loaded: … events, annotation continues`).
+2. **Metadata mismatch** (e.g. the CSV belongs to a different video, a re-encoded version, or a different frame rate) → an error message with the differing fields is printed to the console.
+The existing CSV is **never overwritten**; instead a new CSV with a suffix is written (`video_events_1.csv`, `video_events_2.csv`, …).
+Autosave, manual save and the final save on exit all target that same new file, so the original stays untouched.
+3. **Unreadable CSV** (corrupt file/encoding) → same behaviour as a mismatch: error message, old file kept, new suffixed CSV.

+Notes:

+- Fields the video itself does not report (unknown frame rate or frame count) are skipped in the check — a comparison against the fallback value (30 fps) would produce false conflicts.
+- An **empty CSV** (valid metadata, no events yet) is loaded normally.
+- Negative frame indices in the CSV are rejected with a console warning; the timestamp column is checked against `frame / fps` (tolerance 1 ms) — the **frame index is the source of truth**, a mismatching timestamp is only reported, not fatal.

 ## Keyboard Controls

 | Key | Function |